 - LCD Screen – The LCD screen can be tilted, so you can shoot from a variety of angles and still be able to see what you are shooting.
 This is going to allow you to get really creative with your shots to add depth to your videos.
 The viewfinder attaches to the LCD, so it is always located at the back of the camera.

 - Files – Unfortunately, this camera has very heavy files, which means that you are going to need a good computer to be able to process the files and create your videos.
-We also aren’t crazy about the quality when shooting in 4K.
-Other than that, we have no major complaints about this professional quality video camera.
+It might not be feasible if you do not own a high capacity computer.

 If you are ready to move up to a professional video camera, but you aren’t ready to pay professional prices, this is a great compromise.
 It has most of the features that any professional videographer could ever want or need, and it isn’t going to cost thousands and thousands of dollars.
 This is a great middle-of-the-road camera that is not one hundred percent professional, but far from mediocre.
 This is definitely a camera that you should consider doing more research about when you start shopping for a new camera.